Manthazar/Denobrium.Northwind/Backend/Northwind.Api.Data/readme.md

-﻿This project contains  api level data objects.
+﻿This project contains  api level data objects which could be used directly by clients